KarlTDebiec/Scinoephile/zysyzm/data/README.rst

-Data files.
+Supporting data files.

 OCR
 ===

-`characters.txt` contains frequency data for 9933 Chinese characters.
+``characters.txt`` contains frequency data for 9933 Chinese characters.

 `Da, Jun.
 2004.
 A corpus-based study of character and bigram frequencies in Chinese e-texts and its implications for Chinese language instruction.
 The